 attach an intravenous drip full of beef feed you all the beef you can eat and wine you can drink.

 Travelling through Italy has bought to life the stereotypical and forgivable indifference Italian’s have for time keeping and basic organisation: things sort of work out and sort of happen when they need to.

-I walked into Officina’s butcher shop to the sound of ACDC and immediately received a wine glass a very generous pour of Chianti.
+I walked into Officina’s butcher shop to the sound of ACDC and immediately received a glass which was promptly filled with a very generous serving of Chianti.
 The tiny shop was overcrowded, full of locals fighting to get their steak and tourists, like myself, ponying around with a wine glass and picking at a generous spread of cured meats and bread.
-Behind the counter Dario himself was cleaving enormous cuts of Costata (Rib steak) and Bistecca della Fiorentina (T-Bone steaks) in sync with the music.
+Behind the counter, Dario himself was cleaving enormous cuts of Costata (Rib steak) and Bistecca della Fiorentina (T-Bone steaks) in sync with the music.

 It was pretty unclear where to go for my reservation.
 I went to the little restaurant next to the butcher and was promptly told to leave.
 Confused, I eventually pushed through the crammed shop, past a lot of plus sized back-ends, spoke to a lady behind the butcher counter who just said… “oh you should be upstairs”.

 Upstairs Officina opens up into a large restaurant with room for perhaps 50-100 people (including the outdoor area).
 We sat at the end of a long table and close to the grill where all the action took place.
 I noticed that the staff were wearing shirts saying “Carne Diem”.
 I laughed and one of the staff came up from behind me, gently massaged my shoulders and said: are you ready?.
 “Hell, yeah”, I replied.